Lumbarda

 Several prominent modern Croatian artists, sculptors and painters were born here: Ivo Lozica (1910-1943), Lujo Lozica (1934), Stipe Nobilo (1945), and the most important of all, Frano Krsinic (1897-1981) who created the bronze Second World War Memorial in the center of the village and the bronze relief Fishermen near the Hotel.

-Nowadays, the local people are getting involved in tourist industry.
-There are couple of hotels as well as several campsites, private pensions, restaurants, shops, and a small marina.
+Nowadays, the local people are getting involved in the tourism industry.
+There are a couple of hotels as well as several campsites, private pensions, restaurants, shops, and a small marina.

 There are several taverns and inns in the village offering traditional dishes, especially fresh grilled fish seasoned with olive oil and accompanied by the local white wines.